microsoft/TypeScript/doc/spec.md

 var nope: () => number = sameType;  // Error: type mismatch
 ```

-We mentioned above that the ‘$’ function behaves differently depending on the type of its parameter.
-So far, our jQuery typing only captures one of these behaviors: return an object of type ‘JQuery’ when passed a string.
+We mentioned above that the '$' function behaves differently depending on the type of its parameter.
+So far, our jQuery typing only captures one of these behaviors: return an object of type 'JQuery' when passed a string.
 To specify multiple behaviors, TypeScript supports *overloading* of function signatures in object types.
-For example, we can add an additional call signature to the ‘JQueryStatic’ interface.
+For example, we can add an additional call signature to the 'JQueryStatic' interface.

 ```TypeScript
 (ready: () => any): any;
 ```

-This signature denotes that a function may be passed as the parameter of the ‘$’ function.
-When a function is passed to ‘$’, the jQuery library will invoke that function when a DOM document is ready.
+This signature denotes that a function may be passed as the parameter of the '$' function.
+When a function is passed to '$', the jQuery library will invoke that function when a DOM document is ready.
 Because TypeScript supports overloading, tools can use TypeScript to show all available function signatures with their documentation tips and to give the correct documentation once a function has been called with a particular signature.

 A typical client would not need to add any additional typing but could just use a community-supplied typing to discover (through statement completion with documentation tips) and verify (through static checking) correct use of the library, as in the following screen shot.